vlwu/RGBang/README.md

 -   **Shoot**: `Left Click` to fire projectiles.
 -   **Dash**: Press `Spacebar` for a quick burst of speed and temporary invulnerability.
 -   **Select Colors**:
-    -   Use keys `1`, `2`, `3` or the `Mouse Wheel` to select your primary color (Red, Yellow, Blue).
+    -   Use keys `1`, `2`, `3` or the `Mouse Wheel` to select a primary color (Red, Yellow, Blue).
-    -   Hold `Shift` and press a different primary color key to combine them into a secondary color.
+    -   Hold `Right Click` to open a radial menu and select a secondary color (Orange, Green, Purple).
 -   **Match to Destroy**: To damage an enemy, your bullet's color and shape must match the enemy's.
-Hitting an enemy with the wrong color will eventually make it stronger!
+Hitting an enemy with the wrong color multiple times will trigger a punishment, making it stronger!
+-   **View Upgrades**: Hold `Shift` during a run to see your currently active upgrades.

 ## Tech Stack